whluo/whluo.github.io/_pages/about.md

 - 2025/05: &nbsp; Papers accepted by TVCG and ACL 2025.
 - 2025/05: &nbsp; Serve as Area Chair for BMVC 2025.
 - 2025/04: &nbsp; Two papers are accepted by SIGGRAPH 2025.
-- 2025/04: &nbsp; Serve as COI Coordinator for SIGGRAPH Asia 2025.